besser435/AC-API/README.md

 `afk_duration` Is the AFK duration for a player in milliseconds if they are AFK.
 If the player has moved within the configured AFK threshold, this will be 0.

+Players can set a biography with the `/atlas bio set` command.

 Example response:
 ```json